 How Does Laser Hair Removal Work?

 Laser hair removal works by using a combination of light and heat to target hair follicles.
-A laser machine is designed to emit energy in the form of heat and light, light is attracted to and absorbed by Melanin.
+A laser machine is designed to emit energy in the form of heat and light.
+This light is attracted to and absorbed by Melanin.
 Melanin is the substance within your hair that contains the pigment or colour.
+This is definitely the most important factor for laser.
 Heat travels down the hair shaft to the root where the heat destroys the interconnecting cells that connect the hair root to the blood supply that nourishes it.
-If these interconnecting cells are completely destroyed a new hair can’t grow.
-This may take a number of sessions as hair has to be in a particular phase of growth for this to take place.
-This is a completely safe procedure as the laser will only absorb into these specific structures.
-Laser will not damage the surrounding skin or tissues.
+As a result the interconnecting cells are completely destroyed and a new hair can’t grow.
+This will take a number of sessions as hair has to be in a particular phase of growth for this to take place.
+Laser is a completely safe procedure as the laser will only absorb into these specific structures.

-For laser to work a hair has to be in a specific phase of growth, there are 3 phases of growth
+For laser to work hair has to be in a specific phase of growth

-Active growth phase – Hair is nourished by the blood supply which allows hair to grow – 2-6 years
+Active growth phase – Hair is nourished by the blood supply therefore hair is able to grow

 Transition phase – Hair stops growing and follicle detaches from the blood supply